-Like most smart home devices, both versions of Facebook Portal are launching with a handful of apps and integrations.
-Facebook partnered with Spotify Premium, Pandora, iHeartRadio, Food Network, and Newsy - and it promised to add more soon.
-It also has Facebook Watch.
+Like most smart home devices, Facebook Portal smart devices also have a handful of apps and integrations.
+Facebook has teamed up with Spotify Premium, Pandora, iHeartRadio, Food Network, and Newsy - and it promises to add more soon.

 Is Facebook Portal safe?